aalto-grades/aalto-grades/README.md

 Windows and macOS users can install Node.js and npm from: https://nodejs.org/en/download/

+The README files of this repository primarily contain instructions for running Aalto Grades and its tests.
 For more documentation, please see the [wiki](https://github.com/aalto-grades/base-repository/wiki).

 ### Docker